Science, technology, society and environment education: Opportunities and challenges of STSE education

 Although advocates of STSE education keenly emphasize its merits in science education, they also recognize inherent difficulties in its implementation.
-The opportunities and challenges of STSE education have been articulated by Hughes (2000) and Pedretti & Forbes, (2000), at five different levels, as described below:
+The opportunities and challenges of STSE education have been articulated by Hughes (2000) and Pedretti & Forbes (2000), at five different levels, as described below:

 Values & beliefs: The goals of STSE education may challenge the values and beliefs of students and teachers—as well as conventional, culturally entrenched views on scientific and technological developments.
 Students gain opportunities to engage with, and deeply examine the impact of scientific development on their lives from a critical and informed perspective.
 This helps to develop students' analytical and problem solving capacities, as well as their ability to make informed choices in their everyday lives.

 As they plan and implement STSE education lessons, teachers need to provide a balanced view of the issues being explored.
 This enables students to formulate their own thoughts, independently explore other opinions and have the confidence to voice their personal viewpoints.
 Teachers also need to cultivate safe, non-judgmental classroom environments, and must also be careful not to impose their own values and beliefs on students.

 Knowledge & understanding: The interdisciplinary nature of STSE education requires teachers to research and gather information from a variety of sources.
 At the same time, teachers need to develop a sound understanding of issues from various disciplines—philosophy, history, geography, social studies, politics, economics, environment and science.
 This is so that students’ knowledge base can be appropriately scaffolded to enable them to effectively engage in discussions, debates and decision-making processes.

 This ideal raises difficulties.
 Most science teachers are specialized in a particular field of science.
 Lack of time and resources may affect how deeply teachers and students can examine issues from multiple perspectives.
 Nevertheless, a multi-disciplinary approach to science education enables students to gain a more rounded perspective on the dilemmas, as well as the opportunities, that science presents in our daily lives.

 Pedagogic approach: Depending on teacher experience and comfort levels, a variety of pedagogic approaches based on constructivism can be used to stimulate STSE education in the classroom.
 As illustrated in the table below, the pedagogies used in STSE classrooms need to take students through different levels of understanding to develop their abilities and confidence to critically examine issues and take responsible action.

-Teachers are often faced with the challenge of transforming classroom practices from task-oriented approaches to those which focus on developing students' understanding and transferring agency for learning to students (Hughes, 2000).
-The table below is a compilation of pedagogic approaches for STSE education described in the literature (e.g. Hodson, 1998; Pedretti & Forbes 2000; Richardson & Blades, 2001):
+Teachers are often faced with the challenge of transforming classroom practices from task-oriented approaches to those which focus on developing students' understanding and transferring agency for learning to students.
+The table below is a compilation of pedagogic approaches for STSE education described in the literature: